britishlibrary/georeferencer_mpt/readme.md

 # georeferencer_mpt
-Python scripts for creation and transfer of geotiffs to minimum preservation tool
+Python scripts for creation and transfer of Georeferencer geotiffs to minimum preservation tool